Pepper-Wood/prairiewatch.dog/DEVLOG.md

 # Day 10 - June 20th, 2020
 ### Time: 2 hours

 Took yesterday as a day off.
-I'm and fully motivated today.
+I'm back and fully motivated today.
 Twitter has had a sudden trend of sexual assault victims coming forward.
 It's helped to push me to keep moving forward.

 - I have a working demo for the chrome extension that fetches from a URL!!
 I realize now I need to build up an API more so that it could be more like:
 GET https://prairiewatch.dog/api/v1/search?type=twitter&q=LuLaRoe